-The Academy will continue to be a National Leader in Education and also a Teaching School.
+The Academy will continue to be a National Leader in Education.

 Auditor

 Azets, Ruthlyn House, 90 Lincoln Road, Peterborough.
 PE1 2SP

 Statement as to disclosure of information to auditor:

 The governors have confirmed that, as far as they are aware, there is no relevant audit information of which the auditor is unaware.
 Each of the governors have confirmed that they have taken all steps that they ought to have taken as governors in order to make themselves aware of any relevant audit information and to establish that it has been communicated to the auditor.